When it comes to hardwood flooring, several questions may come to mind.

 What type of hardwood flooring is best?

-The best type of hardwood flooring depends on the wood species.
+The best type depends on the wood species.
 Oak, Maple, and Cherry are the best.
 Walnut, Mahogany, and Ash are also good options.

 What is the difference between unfinished and prefinished?